How dire projections, grim images dashed Trump's Easter plan - KVIA

 “This is essentially in my community, in Queens, Queens, New York,” Trump said.
 “I’ve seen things that I’ve never seen before.”

 Aides likened Trump’s emotional response to his reaction to the 2017 pictures of dead Syrian children that prompted him to give the order for the first air strike of his presidency.
-Trump also invoked some friends, whom he did not identify, he said are battling the virus.
+Trump also invoked some friends — he did not identify them — who he said are battling the virus.

 “I have some friends that are unbelievably sick,” he said Monday in a Rose Garden press conference.
 “We thought they were going in for a mild stay and in one case, he’s unconscious — in a coma.”